Mental Health Week: I wouldn't be here if it wasn't for therapy

 The only downfall is my postcode.

 Seeking mental health support in Ireland is only simple if you've recently won the lottery.
-Going private was my only option because the waiting lists for HSE counseling is unbelievable.
-As of June 2021, there were almost 4,000 people waiting to access the counselling services, and some people simply can't afford to wait that long.
+Going private was my only option because the waiting lists for HSE counseling are unbelievable.
+As of June 2021, there were almost 4,000 people waiting to access counseling services, and some people simply can't afford to wait that long.
 The sooner you seek help the better and I had no choice but to use my savings to fund my weekly sessions because I wanted to get better, I wanted to live.

 Hours and hours of therapy sessions slowly started to undo the damage my anxiety disorder had done.
-Every week I talked and cried.
-I opened up and reflected and learned.
+Every week I talked and cried, I opened up and reflected and learned.
 I realised that I was getting better.
 I realised that therapy was helping.